google/swiftshader/README.rst

 * Simple Phi lowering before target lowering, by generating temporaries and adding assignments to the end of predecessor blocks.

-* Simple register allocation limited to pre-colored and infinite-weight Variables.
+* Simple register allocation limited to pre-colored or infinite-weight Variables.

 The ``-O2`` configuration is designed to use all optimizations available and